[Reading level: C1 – Advanced]

 While this is speculation at the moment, an abundance of food has certainly affected human beings and their brains in a different way.

-By making them sick.
 Over thousands of years, bodies of human beings have adapted to scarcity in many ways.
 We stored fat around our bellies, to be used up when food became scarce.
 When we continue to eat and accumulate belly fat through many years, our body processes are no longer able to cope.
 Result?
 Diabetes, heart disease and cancer.

 In the old days, when human beings were living in the forest, sweetness was an indication that a particular thing was safe to eat.
 We knew fruits were safe because they were sweet.
 There is probably no food in nature that is both sweet and toxic.
 So the brain developed a reward pathway that made eating sweet foods pleasurable, and forced people to eat such things more and more when hungry.